Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 * We get them to list those criticism and blaming statements they have probably made the most often, in the lives of other people.

-when they have this list of the most frequent criticism and judgmental words they have used,
+When they have this list of the most frequent criticism and judgmental words they have used,

 * we asked him to make an observation of what somebody might have done, that was a stimulus for those words.